-North Korea says US soldier bolted into North after being disillusioned at American society
+North Korea asserts US soldier bolted into North after being disillusioned with American society

 North Korea said an investigation into King would continue.

-Analysts earlier said North Korea might try to use King’s case to wrest concessions from Washington, such as tying his release to the U.S. cutting back its military activities with South Korea.

-King’s border crossing came amid heightened animosities on the Korean Peninsula.
-North Korea has conducted more than 100 weapons tests since the beginning of last year, prompting the U.S. to expand its military drills with South Korea.
-North Korea views U.S.-South Korean military training as an invasion rehearsal.

-King was supposed to be heading to Fort Bliss, Texas, following his release from prison in South Korea on an assault conviction.
+King was supposed to b e heading to Fort Bliss, Texas, following his release from prison in South Korea on an assault conviction.

 According to U.S. officials, King — who chose to serve his time at a labor camp rather than pay the nearly $4,000 fine — has been declared AWOL.
 The punishment for being away without leave can include confinement in the brig, forfeiture of pay or dishonorable discharge and it is largely based on how long they were away and whether they were apprehended or returned on their own.